JakeDavisCodes/mystitron/devLog.md

 ### Day 6
 I dont have a ton of time this morning to get work in, but I will put an hour or so into making some custom cards and sets.

+I developed three card collections today, and unfortunatly that's all I have time for today.